 <img src='http://beacon.krxd.net/1x1_ad_impression.gif?confid=xxxxxx&advertiserid=[REPLACE_WITH_ADVERTISER_ID]&campaignid=[REPLACE_WITH_CAMPAIGN_ID]&placementid=[REPLACE_WITH_PLACEMENT_ID]&siteid=[REPLACE_WITH_SITE_ID]&adid=[REPLACE_WITH_AD_ID]&creativeid=[REPLACE_WITH_CREATIVE_ID]' width=0 height=0 style='display:none;' />

-While the example above uses the HTTP protocol, HTTPS is also a supported protocol for all Salesforce DMP URLs.
+While the example above uses the HTTP protocol, HTTPS is also a supported protocol for all Audience Studio URLs.
 The example also uses the location "http://beacon.krxd.net/1x1_ad_impression.gif".
 The inclusion of the "1x1_" string means that this request will return a "200 OK" response code with a 1x1 pixel sized image.
-Normally, Salesforce DMP pixels returns a response code of "204 No Content", meaning that the request was successful, but no actual content needs to be returned.
+Normally, Audience Studio pixels returns a response code of "204 No Content", meaning that the request was successful, but no actual content needs to be returned.
 Not all email clients properly handle a 204 response code, so we're using the "1x1_ad_impression.gif" in our samples here.
 If you would prefer the "204 No Content" response, you can remove the "1x1_" string, so the location would look like "http://beacon.krxd.net/ad_impression.gif".

 The Impression Pixel is used with various different marketing channels, so it supports collecting data that might not be pertinent with an email campaign – such as a Placement ID or Site ID.
 Most of the fields in the Impression Pixel are optional.
 The only required fields are the ConfID and the Campaign ID – although we do suggest you include an Advertiser ID, even if it’s just a hard-coded value for the email channel.

-If you submit a value with an unaccepted character, than the Salesforce DMP servers won't be able to process it, and none of the data will be collected for that impression.
-This includes whitespace characters, such as spaces and tabs.
-All of these trackers are URLs, and URLs can not include unencoded whitespace characters.
+If you submit a value with an unaccepted character, than the Audience Studio servers won't be able to process it, and none of the data will be collected for that impression.
+It is also important to note that all of these trackers are URLs, so values need to be properly URL-encoded as well.

 Since the data collected is used in the Campaign Performance reports, you want to use values that would make sense to your company when the reports are reviewed.
 If you don’t include a field, such as say the Site ID, than when you clicked into a report that looked at sites, you wouldn’t see any data for your email campaigns.
 That’s fine, and in some situations, might be the best option.
 With that in mind, you should decide which if any of the optional fields you’d like to use.